pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 - `kPlugCategShell`
 - `kPlugCategGenerator`

-So there's two more categories ("Unknown" and "OffliceProcess").
+So there's two more categories ("Unknown" and "OfflineProcess").

 If we compare the list (in the same order as found in the Projucer sources) with the values we already found above, we see that they align nicely.